rocrill/crock-on/README.md

   ![Image of Mobile Recipe post page](assets/images/.png)

-* Register/Log in and Log out pages:
+Feature 8.
+Register/Log in and Log out pages:

   * These three pages have a similar layout.
 The function is in the centre of the page.
   * There is user validation when filling out the forms and upon signing out the user is asked if they are sure they would like to do so.